browniebroke/browniebroke.com/src/pages/blog/2022-11-21-specify-docs-dependency-groups-with-poetry-and-read-the-docs/index.md

 ---
 date: 2022-11-21
 author: browniebroke
-title: 'Specify docs dependency groups with Poetry and Read the Docs'
+title: "Specify docs dependency groups with Poetry and Read the Docs"
 description: "Guide on how to setup your package on Read the Docs with Poetry's dependency groups."
 header_image: poetry_rtd_header.png
 tags: